Senate of Kazakhstan: History

 The Senate of Kazakhstan was established shortly after the 1995 Kazakh constitutional referendum held on 30 August 1995 where voters approved of a new draft of the Constitution that formed a bicameral Parliament which included the upper house Senate in Kazakhstan for the first time.
 According to the Constitution, the term of office of the senators of the 1st convocation was four years, while half of the senators were re-elected every two years.
 In the aftermath of the elections held on 5 December 1995, 40 senators were elected in which 2 each from 19 regions and the capital of Kazakhstan which at that time was Almaty from the mäslihats (local legislatures) members and 7 senators were appointed by President Nursultan Nazarbayev.
 The Senate convened in first session on 30 January 1996.

 On 8 October 1997, elections for four-year-term senators were held in connection with the end of the term of office of the senators who were elected for two years.
 After the past administrative reform and optimization of regions, 15 senators were elected which were held in 14 regions and in Almaty.
 In aftermath of Akmola being declared as the new capital of Kazakhstan, elections for senators were held on 11 February 1998 from the city.

 On 7 October 1998, amendments to the Constitution of Kazakhstan were adopted, according to which the term of office of a senator was increased to six years, while the other half of the senators were to be every three years.
 In connection with the end of the term of office of the senators who were elected in 1995 for a four-year term, reelections took place on 17 September 1999, where the senators were elected for 6 year term.
 The senators elected in 1997 continued serving in the 2nd convocation until December 2002.

 On 21 May 2007, amendments to the Constitution of Kazakhstan were adopted.
 The number of senators appointed by the president of Kazakhstan increased from 7 to 15.
 On 29 August 2007, by a presidential decree, 8 new senators were appointed, thus the number of seats in the Senate increased from 39 to 47.

 In June 2018, the city of Shymkent became a municipality, which led to a Senate election in the City Mäslihat on 5 October 2018.
 As a result, the number of senate seats was increased from 47 to 49.

 In May 2019, the status of "Honorary Senator" was established, which was awarded to the first president of Kazakhstan, Nursultan Nazarbayev, for "his outstanding contribution to the formation of the constitutional and legal foundations of the Republic of Kazakhstan as a democratic, secular, legal and social state, as well as to the formation and development of domestic parliamentarianism."

+On 15 March 2026, a constitutional referendum was held in Kazakhstan and approved by 89% of voters.
+As a result of this, the Senate will be abolished and replaced with a unicameral body known as the Kurultai.
+These changes will come into effect on 1 July 2026.